Community Foundation Commits to Build Healthy Communities

-The Community Foundation is partnering with the Aspen Institute and the Jake Peavy Foundation on Project Play, a once-in-a generation opportunity to reimagine sports in America with health and inclusion as core values.
-This program is designed to help close the opportunity gap in Mobile County where child poverty is at a staggering high.
+The Community Foundation has partnered with the Aspen Institute, Jake Peavy Foundation, and The Caring Foundation on Project Play, a movement to reimagine youth sports in our local communities with health and inclusion as core values.

 Project Play is just one of the Community Foundation’s local commitments to “Closing the Opportunity Gap” for our kids living in underserved communities.